xokao/www.nearinfinity.com/_includes/homepage/impact_bigdata.md

-Near Infinity’s open source search engine, Blur, is capable of searching massive amount os data at incredible speeds.
-Currently in production in the U.S. Intelligence community, it helps solve some of the country’s hardest mission problems.
+Near Infinity’s open source search engine, Blur, is capable of searching massive amounts of data at incredible speeds.
+Currently in production in the U.S. Government, it helps solve some of the country’s hardest mission problems.